itspria/Pandas-Challenge/README.md

 # Pandas-Challenge
-Contains the analysis for Heroes Of Pymoli
+Contains the analysis for Heroes Of Pymoli and PyCitySchools